 Tim Elliott

-This is Lawgical, the first regular podcast navigating the latest legal updates shaping the UAE.
-Welcome, I’m Tim Elliott, and as always, I’m with Ludmila Yamalova, managing partner of the Dubai-based legal firm HPL Yamalova & Plewka.
-Great to be talking to you again, Ludmila.
+Welcome to Lawgical, the first regular podcast navigating the latest legal updates here in the UAE.
+I’m Tim Elliott, and I’m here with Ludmila Yamalova as ever.
+She’s the Managing Partner of Yamalova & Plewka.
+Ludmila, always good to see you.

 Ludmila Yamalova